+- Case Number;

 - Caseworker's name and telephone number;

-- Social Security Number;

 - Issuing County; and

+- Type of Medicaid coverage authorized;

 - Any restrictions that exist;

-Authorized dates of coverage.
+- Authorized dates of coverage.

 It is recommended that the provider make a copy of the Temporary Medicaid Authorization and return the original to the enrollee, as he or she may have further medical needs during the authorization period.